Superb Books for Empowering Women

-For many of us, the pandemic has kept us at home more than before.
-It can feel like a sanctuary and a prison in this place we live in.
-And it’s easy to spend this time stressed, bored, and worrying about things outside of our control.
+Many of us have been home more, and it can feel like a sanctuary and a prison in this place we live in.
+It’s easy to spend this time stressed, bored, and worrying about things outside of our control.

 We can breathe.
 Learn.
 And continue moving in the right direction.
 Even if it’s the tiniest step.